fastapi/fastapi/docs/tutorial/sql-databases.md

 All of this is done in the middleware explained above.

+Then, in the dependency `get_db()` we are extracting the database session from the request.

-Because of that, we can use the `Request` to access the database session with `request._scope["db"]`.
+And then we can create the dependency in the path operation function, to get that session directly.

-Then we can just call `get_user` directly from inside of the path operation function and use that session.
+With that, we can just call `get_user` directly from inside of the path operation function and use that session.

+Having this 3-step process (middleware, dependency, path operation) in this simple example might seem like an overkill.
+But imagine if you had 20 or 100 path operations, doing this, you would be reducing a lot of code repetition, and getting better support/checks/completion in all those path operation functions.

 ## Create the path operation function